During the war, Land Girls spent a large part of their time looking after different farm animals.

 Pigs were a valuable source of food for war-time Britain.
 Some Land Girls were responsible for their welfare, from birth to slaughter.
 Typical jobs surrounding the farming of pigs included:-

 - The mixing of ingredients for their food

 - Keeping records of the sows and each of their litters

-The welfare of lambs was also a very similar process, with a more motherly role being undertaken by the Land Girls.
-In many cases Land Girls had to feed the motherless lambs in addition to shearing the sheep.
-Land girls often grew attached to their animals, and were sometimes upset when sending them to slaughter – and subsequently having them served up on their plate as the Sunday roast!
+In many cases Land Girls had to feed motherless lambs and sheer sheep.
+Land girls often grew attached to their animals and were sometimes upset when sending them to slaughter – and having them served up on their plate as the Sunday roast!